Continuous-variable quantum communication: Continuous-variable quantum key distribution

 Finally, note that arguments based on the generalized EAT usually rely on a sequential assumption~\cite{Metger2023}.
-This means Eve may only access one of the quantum systems sent from Alice to Bob at the same time, which can easily be enforced by either requiring confirmation of arrival or a certain temporal schedule for sending the signals.
+This means that Eve can access only one of the quantum systems sent from Alice to Bob at the same time, which can easily be enforced by either requiring confirmation of arrival or a certain temporal schedule for sending the signals.
 Both, however, limit the number of signals sent per time interval severely, particularly for CV systems that usually operate at high repetition rates.
-While this assumption, in principle, can be lifted to the case where Eve has access to not more than $s$ subsequent signals at the same time, this leads to increased second-order corrections.
+While in principle this assumption can be lifted to the case where Eve has access to no more than $s$ subsequent signals at the same time, this leads to increased second-order corrections.